ManuelBaeta/AdidasChallenge/readme.md

 * A exclusion is required because eureka uses jax-rs 1.x and on the project it is also used JAX-RS 2.x to implement REST handling.

 ### org.springframework.boot:spring-boot-starter-jersey
 * It is the JAX-RS 2.X Jersey implementation, used to implement REST features.
-Use of JAX-RS 2.X over Spring MVC is a matter of taste, I feel more comfortable using jersey.
+Use of JAX-RS 2.X over Spring MVC is a matter of preference, I feel more comfortable using jersey.

 ### org.springframework.boot:spring-boot-starter-test
 * It includes several dependencies such JUnit, Hamcrest and Mockito to perform unit testing.